 How popular is the baby name Atari in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Atari and check out all the blog posts that mention the name Atari.
+Plus, check out all the blog posts that mention the name Atari.

 The fantasy novel Atreyu (& Artax) Die unendliche Geschichte by Michael Ende was first published in Germany in 1979.